jacksonre01/Udacity-Data-Analyst-Nanodegree/README.md

 contain a project overview or introduction providing additonal project context.

 ## Project: Explore US Bikeshare Data
 **Goal:** Apply Python programming fundamentals such as data types and structures, variables, loops, and functions.
-**Tools Used:** Python, MatplotLib, Pandas, Numpy
+This assigment as completed once using pure Python using dictionaires and looping and subsequently using Pandas.
+Both versions are avaiable for review. **Tools Used:** Python, MatplotLib, Pandas, Numpy

 ## Project: Investigate a Dataset
 **Goal:** Apply the data analysis process of questioning, wrangling, exploring, analyzing, and communicating data.
-Learn how to work with data in Python using libraries like NumPy and Pandas.
-**Tools Used:** Python, MatplotLib, Seaborn, Pandas, Numpy
+Learn how to work with data in Python using libraries like NumPy and Pandas. **Tools Used:** Python, MatplotLib, Seaborn, Pandas, Numpy

 ## Project: Analyze A/B Test Results
-**Goal:** Apply inferential statistics and probability to important, real-world scenarios, such as analyzing A/B tests and building supervised learning models.
-**Tools Used:** Scipy.stats, MatplotLib, Seaborn, Pandas, Numpy, Regression
+**Goal:** Apply inferential statistics and probability to important, real-world scenarios, such as analyzing A/B tests and building supervised learning models. **Tools Used:** Scipy.stats, MatplotLib, Seaborn, Pandas, Numpy, Regression

 ## Project: Test a Perceptual Phenomenon
-**Goal:** Use descriptive statistics and a statistical test to analyze the Stroop effect, a classic result of experimental psychology.
-**Tools Used:** Scipy.stats, MatplotLib, Seaborn, Pandas, Numpy
+**Goal:** Use descriptive statistics and a statistical test to analyze the Stroop effect, a classic result of experimental psychology. **Tools Used:** Scipy.stats, MatplotLib, Seaborn, Pandas, Numpy

 ## Project: Explore and Summarize Data
-**Goal:** Explore data at multiple levels using appropriate visualizations, acquire statistical knowledge for summarizing data, and develop intuition around a data set.
-**Tools Used:** R, R Studio, ggplot2, R Markdown
+**Goal:** Explore data at multiple levels using appropriate visualizations, acquire statistical knowledge for summarizing data, and develop intuition around a data set. **Tools Used:** R, R Studio, ggplot2, R Markdown
 **_Note: use the RMD to view code and the MD to view the EDA visualizations._**

 ## Project: Wrangle and Analyze Data
 **Goal:** Learn the data wrangling process of gathering, assessing, and cleaning data.
-Learn how to use Python to wrangle data programmatically and prepare it for deeper analysis.
-**Tools Used:** Python, Pandas, Numpy, Regular Expressions, Twitter API
+Learn how to use Python to wrangle data programmatically and prepare it for deeper analysis. **Tools Used:** Python, Pandas, Numpy, Regular Expressions, Twitter API

 ## Project: Create a Tableau Story
 **Goal:** Apply sound design and data visualization principles to the data analysis process.
-Learn how to use analysis and visualizations to tell a story with data.
-**Tools Used:** Tableau (Python, Pandas, Numpy for initial Data Wrangling)
+Learn how to use analysis and visualizations to tell a story with data. **Tools Used:** Tableau (Python, Pandas, Numpy for initial Data Wrangling)
 **_[Link to Viz in Tableau Public](https://public.tableau.com/profile/rejackson#!/vizhome/Tableau_Story_v3/ProstateCancerScreening)_**